bueltge/wordpress-multisite-enhancements/README.md

 ### Installation
 #### Composer Package
-The plugin is available as Composer package and can be installed via Composer.
+The plugin is available as Composer package and can be installed via Composer - `composer create-project bueltge/wordpress-multisite-enhancements --no-dev`.
 The package is on [packagist](https://packagist.org/packages/bueltge/wordpress-multisite-enhancements) and the package name is `bueltge/wordpress-multisite-enhancements`.

 #### WordPress backend
 Use the installer via back-end.
 Find via search and install.